The Strangers (2008 film): Filming

 Bertino had not initially planned on directing The Strangers, and had been disconnected from the project after selling directorial rights to Universal Pictures.
-Both Justin Lin and Mark Romanek were attached to direct, but eventually backed out.
+Justin Lin was initially attached to direct, followed by Mark Romanek.
+However, after Romanek sought a larger budget than the studio was willing to provide, he dropped out of the project.
 Approximately two years after Bertino had sold the screenplay, Universal passed the project on to its subsidiary, Rogue Pictures, who approached Bertino to direct the project, despite his lack of experience.